rust-vmm/linux-loader/docs/TESTING.md

 [CI pipeline](https://buildkite.com/rust-vmm/rust-vmm-ci).

 Each individual test runs in a container.
 To reproduce a test locally, you can use the dev-container on both x86 and arm64.
+Please note some features are not enabled (and thus not tested) by default.
+To run tests with all features enabled, use `cargo test --all-features`.

 ```bash
 container_version=5